Exostellar-Labs/docs/installation-and-configuration/getting-started-with-an-onboarding-tarball/compute-optimizer-integratons/compute-optimizer-integration-for-slurm.md

 description: Configuring CLI plug-in for Slurm
 ---

-# Compute Optimizer Integration for SLURM
+# X-Infrastructure Optimizer Integration for SLURM

 This document covers the configuration of the Slurm job scheduler to rewrite submitted jobs to execute on a controller node running X-spot.